fbpx

 • Peeling

 After a few days of getting inked, you will notice some peeling and possibly a little scabbing.
-Excessive scabbing could indicate a poorly-done tattoo, but a little is sometimes normal and there is no need to panic.
+Excessive scabbing could indicate a poorly done tattoo, but a little is sometimes normal and there is no need to panic.

-You can take a few pieces of warm moist pieces of cloth or compresses to the scabs for about 5 minutes 2-3 times a day to soften them and they will eventually come off on their own.
+You can take a few warm moist pieces of cloth or compresses to the scabs for about 5 minutes 2-3 times a day to soften them and they will eventually come off on their own.

 Do not scratch!
 You’ll only destroy the skin.
 You can apply a bit of ointment around it but refrain from scratching.